-- i.
-The Board must ensure that the organisation complies with its governing documents and all legal, compliance, regulatory and grant/funding requirements. - ii.
-The Board should ensure that suitable arrangements are in place to advise it of compliance with the organisation's constitution, and all legal, regulatory and compliance obligations, particularly as relating to their position as Board members and/or charity trustees asapplicable.
+- The Board must ensure that the organisation complies with its governing documents and all legal, compliance, regulatory and grant/funding requirements. - ii.
+The Board should ensure that suitable arrangements are in place to advise it of compliance with the organisation's constitution, and all legal, regulatory and compliance obligations, particularly as relating to their position as Board members and/or charity trustees as applicable.

-Appendix 1 Compliance with the Governance Standard - Tier 1 Organisations
+Compliance with the Governance Standard - Tier 1 Organisations